HubSpot WooCommerce Integration: Create & Update Deals

 snippet code — PHP

-// Pre-dispatch glue runs before the HTTP request. // Input: $payload (current array — already mapped if Mapping configured) // $args, $originalPayload, $webhook, $trigger // Output: a new array that REPLACES $payload, or no return to keep it as-is. // // HARD RULE: NO SIDE EFFECTS.
-No update_post_meta, no wp_remote_*, no DB writes. // Local reads (get_post_meta, wc_get_order) are fine. $order = $payload["args"][0] ?? []; $orderId = $order["id"] ?? null; if (!$orderId) return $payload; $billing = $order["billing"] ?? []; $name = trim(($billing["first_name"] ?? "") . " " . ($billing["last_name"] ?? "")); return [ "_wc_order_id" => (string) $orderId, "properties" => [ "dealname" => "WC Order #$orderId$name", "amount" => (string) ($order["total"] ??
+// Pre-dispatch glue — payload shaping only.
+NO side effects. // Input: $payload, $args, $webhook, $trigger $order = $payload["args"][0] ?? []; $orderId = $order["id"] ?? null; if (!$orderId) return $payload; $billing = $order["billing"] ?? []; $name = trim(($billing["first_name"] ?? "") . " " . ($billing["last_name"] ?? "")); return [ "_wc_order_id" => (string) $orderId, "properties" => [ "dealname" => "WC Order #$orderId — $name", "amount" => (string) ($order["total"] ??
 0), "dealstage" => "appointmentscheduled", "pipeline" => "default", "closedate" => date("c", strtotime("+30 days")), ], ];

-About _wc_order_id: we add it at the root of the returned array, alongside properties.
-HubSpot ignores unknown root-level keys (it only consumes properties and associations), but the same payload object is what post-glue receives — so we can read the order ID back without re-parsing args.
-This is a clean way to carry context across pre and post.
+_wc_order_id: we add it at the root of the returned array, alongside properties.
+HubSpot ignores unknown root-level keys, but the same payload object is what post-glue receives — so we can read the order ID back without re-parsing args.
+A clean way to carry context across pre and post.2.2 — Post-dispatch: store the returned deal ID

 Post-dispatch glue is where side effects belong.
 It fires after the HTTP response comes back, with the response body and status code available.
 We parse the JSON, pull the id, and write it to WC order meta as _hubspot_deal_id.